Knowledge test

 5. Answering open questions asked over the phone (speaking for up to 30 seconds per question)

-At the end of the test, a report will be produced (a copy of which will be provided to you), with a score indicating your overall ability.
-You will also be graded separately on sentence usage, vocabulary, fluency and pronunciation, all of which will contribute to the overall score.
+At the end of the test, you will be provided with a report and score indicating your overall ability.
+You will also be graded on:

 Previous qualifications